Update: July 2019:

-At the beginning of 2016, Guide Dogs WA launched a Guide Dog Trainer Cadet program—a first for Western Australia.
+At the beginning of 2016, we launched a Guide Dog Trainer Cadet program— which was a first for Western Australia.
+The program was designed to increase the number of Guide Dog Trainers, and the continuation of our Guide Dog training program.

 Shea Heinsen, Guide Dog Trainer Cadet, explains her experience of the program: “It’s Guide Dog school for everyone.
 Cadets and dogs will learn and grow together.
 I’m very lucky, it’s a very rewarding and equally unique niche… and it makes such a huge difference to people’s lives.”